ignacioVidaurreta/stegobmp/README.md

 ```

 This will generate a `stegobmp` file which is the executable of our program.
-The usage varies if you are encrypting or decrypting.
+The usage varies if you are embedding or extracting.

 **For embedding**
 ```bash